jpmiguel/react-hub-1/README.md

 | **onSuccess(account)**  | function    | No          | Called when an account is successfully linked.
 The `account` param gives you information about the linked account.
 | **onCancel()**          | function    | No          | Called when the connect flow is closed without an account being linked.
 | **onClose()**           | function    | No          | Called every time the connect flow is closed regardless of whether an account has been linked or not.

+## Release

+Every PR merged to the main branch will create a new tag and draft release

+publishing the new release on Github will also publish th new package version to NPM